Take a look back at some of the highlights of 2016 at Utah Live Bands!

 Jefferson Tuke (Vocalist)

 Playing all over the world with amazing musicians is one thing but every once in a while we get to cross something off the old bucket list.
-Playing some of Journey’s most memorable songs with the former lead singer of the band, Steve Augeri, was UNREAL!
+Playing some of Journey’s most memorable songs with the former lead singer of the band, Steve Augeri, and the Groove Merchants was UNREAL!
 Couldn’t wipe the smile off our faces if you tried.

 Mike Fjerstad (Musician)